lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/pages/widget-variables-description.md

 - some fields
 - a footer containing a submit button

+We can hide the footer (and the submit button inside of it) using the "show_footer" property.

 The fields of the form can have one of the following types:

 - text (an input text)
 - email (an input text of type email)
+- radio (an input text of type radio)
 - list (a select tag)
 - file (a file input)
 - password (an input of type password)